I WANT TO WRITE TO COUNCIL WITH MY THOUGHTS ON A PUBLIC HEARING ITEM. HOW DO I DO THAT?

 Make sure you are in a quiet room.

-*Note: this information is specific to the June 22nd public hearing and will change.
+*Note: this information is specific to the September 28th and 30th, 2020 Public Hearings and will change.

 - You will not be able to access the meeting until it is started by staff.
 If you are unable to connect, please try again a few minutes later;